5 Inference for simple linear regression

 There are 1000 values, the number of iterations, in the bootstrapped sampling distribution.↩︎

-The points at the \(5^{th}\) and \(95^{th}\) percentiles make the bounds for the 95% confidence interval.↩︎
+and percentiles make the bounds for the 95% confidence interval.↩︎The points at the

-The center of the distribution is approximately 0.
+and percentiles mark the lower and upper bounds for a 98% confidence interval.↩︎The center of the distribution is approximately 0.
 This is about what we expect, given the null hypothesized value is 0.↩︎

 The variability is approximately equal in both distributions.↩︎

-Given there is no linear relationship between spending per resident and playgrounds per 10,000 residents ( \(H_0\) is true), the probability of observing a slope of 0.003 or more extreme in a random sample of 97 cities is 0.046 .↩︎
+Given there is no linear relationship between spending per resident and playgrounds per 10,000 residents (

-It is possible we have made a Type I error, since we rejected the null hypothesis.↩︎
+is true), the probability of observing a slope of 0.003 or more extreme in a random sample of 97 cities is 0.046 .↩︎It is possible we have made a Type I error, since we rejected the null hypothesis.↩︎

-Note its similarities to the general equation for sample standard deviation, \(s = \sqrt{\frac{\sum_{i=1}^n(y_i - \bar{y})^2}{n-1}}\)↩︎
+Note its similarities to the general equation for sample standard deviation,

-Test statistics with low magnitude provide evidence in support of the null hypothesis, as they are close to the hypothesized value.
+↩︎Test statistics with low magnitude provide evidence in support of the null hypothesis, as they are close to the hypothesized value.
 Conversely test statistics with high magnitude provide evidence against the null hypothesis, as they are very far away from the hypothesized value.↩︎